An academic advisor works with a student.

 90+ Credits

 The maximum credits load is 19, except in majors like Music, Dance and Theater, and Castle Scholars, who can register for up to 21 credits.
 A student may apply for registration in excess of these numbers.
-They must complete the Application for Credit Overload, the corresponding registration forms, and obtain faculty approval.
+They must complete the Application for Credit Overload the corresponding registration forms, and obtain faculty approval.
 The documentation must be submitted to the Registrar's Office for consideration, and will receive a final review by the Dean's office.
-Click here for detailed information on tuition rates.
+Find detailed information on tuition rates.

 NOTE: If you are enrolled beyond the maximum credits, you will be charged at the credit hour rate for each additional credit hour enrolled.

-Not without an appeal.
-Minimum credit load for full-time status is 12 credits.
+You may not withdraw below 12 credits without an appeal.
+The minimum credit load for full-time status is 12 credits.
 Permission to withdraw below 12 credits will only be considered for extraordinary reasons (e.g., illness or death in the family).
 ALL appeals must be accompanied with appropriate documentation and signatures.
-They must be submitted to a member of Academic Advising Team, no later than the course withdrawal deadline for the semester in which the withdrawal is requested.
+They must be submitted to a member of the Academic Advising Team, no later than the course withdrawal deadline for the semester in which the withdrawal is requested.

 NOTE: Athletes and students on Academic Probation are not eligible to withdraw to below 12 credits.